IRNAS/KORUZA-driver-specification/driver_options.md

 Koruza driver is an additional board to [Koruza router][link1].
 Its main task is to handle real-time parts of [Koruza system][link2], like stepper motors for laser beam positioning, infrared communication between two Koruza units, encoders for stepper motors, etc.

-Koruza move driver is now the seperate part (PCB) which contains magnetic encoders, stepper drivers and small ATmega328p MCU for contorling the motors and reading the encoder position.
-It will be connected with UART communication with Koruza driver and have one aditional RST signal for firmware upgrade.
+Koruza move driver is now the separate part (PCB) which contains magnetic encoders, stepper drivers and small ATmega328p MCU for controlling the motors and reading the encoder position.
+It will be connected with UART communication with Koruza driver and have one additional RST signal for firmware upgrade.

-Koruza driver now have to be on control of:
+Koruza driver now has to be in control of:
-* IR link - slow optical link used for comunication between Koruza units
+* IR link - slow optical link used for communication between Koruza units
-* current mesurment of the driver part
+* current measurement of the driver part
 * communicating with Koruza router board
 * communicating with Koruza move driver
 * Connecting the camera to the Koruza router board (optional, only if driver has CPU)